jdrydn/kenthack.github.io/spec.md

 # #Kenthack

-This is a first draft of a spec for a hackathon at the University of Kent.
+This is an initial draft of a spec for a hackathon at the University of Kent.
 If you have any questions or want to get in touch, please contact [James](#contact).

 ## Who

-* James
+* James Dryden
+  * Stage 2 Computer Science Student at the University of Kent
+  * [james@kenthack.com][email-james]
-* Rebecca
+* Rebecca Arnold
+  * School Rep for the School of Computing
+  * Stage 2 Computer Science Student at the University of Kent.
+  * [becca@kenthack.com][email-becca]

 ## What